Dr. Otto Weiglein

 Dr. Weiglein enjoys performing procedures that give his patients greater confidence, such as:

 Q: Tell us about your background.

 I grew up in Edmonton, Alberta.
-My family had emigrated from Munich, Germany before I started school, so all of primary and secondary education took place in Canada.
+My family had emigrated from Munich, Germany before I started school, so all of my primary and secondary education took place in Canada.
 I completed an undergraduate bachelor of science degree at the University of Alberta in 1972 and then went to medical school at the University of Calgary.

 Q: What made you decide on medical school?

 I had always wanted to be a doctor because it seemed to me that they did important and useful things.
 So I was fortunate to have a defined goal from an early age.
-I also unknowingly did all the “pre-med” things such as winning a couple of science fairs, collecting bugs and rocks and so on.
+I also unknowingly did all the “pre-med” things such as winning a couple of science fairs, collecting bugs and rocks, and so on.